newagehardcore/infocloud/project.md

         *   `GET /api/sources/config`: Retrieves configuration like bias categories and dynamically gets existing categories from the `Source` collection.
     *   Backend service (`sourceManagementService.js`) handles the database interactions (using the `Source` model) and syncs feed creation/deletion/updates with the configured Miniflux instance via its API.
 2.  **Backend Data Fetching & Processing (Automated - `news-backend/src/cron.js`):**
     *   Scheduled job (`rssService.fetchAndProcessMinifluxEntries`) fetches *unread* entries from the Miniflux API.
+The `minifluxEntryId` from these entries is treated as a string throughout the backend processing pipeline, including storage in the `NewsItem` model and when querying `NewsItem` documents.
     *   Entries are enriched with source metadata (name, category, bias) by looking up the `minifluxFeedId` in the MongoDB `Source` collection.
-    *   **Validation Check:** Before saving, entries are validated to ensure essential fields (including ID, title, and content from Miniflux) are present; incomplete entries are skipped to maintain data quality for subsequent LLM processing.
+    *   **Validation Check:** Before saving, entries are validated to ensure essential fields (including the string `minifluxEntryId`, title, and content from Miniflux) are present; incomplete entries are skipped to maintain data quality for subsequent LLM processing.
     *   Enriched data is bulk upserted into the MongoDB `newsitems` collection.
-    *   Processed entries are marked as read in Miniflux via API.
+    *   Processed entries are marked as read in Miniflux using the `markEntriesAsRead` function in `rssService.js`, which correctly converts the string `minifluxEntryId` values to numbers for this specific API interaction.
-    *   A separate scheduled job (`processQueuedArticles`) identifies unprocessed articles in MongoDB.
+    *   A separate scheduled job (`processQueuedArticles`) identifies unprocessed articles in MongoDB (querying by their string `minifluxEntryId`).
-    *   These articles are sent to `llmService.js` (via `better-queue`).
+    *   These articles are sent to `llmService.js` (via `better-queue`) for analysis.
     *   `llmService.js` interacts with Ollama for analysis (keywords, bias, etc.).
-    *   Results are updated back into the MongoDB `newsitems` documents.
+    *   Results from the LLM, along with incremented processing attempt counts, are updated back into the MongoDB `newsitems` documents using efficient bulk write operations that correctly structure `$set` and `$inc` operators.
 3.  **Frontend Data Request:**
     *   Frontend (`src/services/api.ts` or similar) requests data from the backend API (`/api/news` or WebSocket).
     *   Backend route (`news-backend/src/routes/news.js`) queries MongoDB for processed `newsitems`.